B1tF8er/bit-logger/README.md

 > `<INFORMATION> 2019-03-06 23:02:56 [Test::It] sample`

-`You need one single logger to rule them all!`
+`Just one single logger to log them all!`